 Are all products included in the transfer?

-The list of affected ISINs will be published in the Transfer Notice.
-Most of the products displayed on the respective websites in relation to Non-German Securities, , www.gsmarkets.be and www.gsmarkets.fr at the time of the transfer will be included in the list of ISINs published in the Transfer Notice.
-However, the Transfer Notice will not encompass all products issued by GSW and publicly offered in The Netherlands, Belgium and France.
+The list of affected ISINs has been published in the Transfer Notice.
+Most of the products displayed on the respective websites in relation to securities which are offered in The Netherlands, Belgium and/or France, , www.gsmarkets.be and www.gsmarkets.fr at the time of the transfer are included in the list of ISINs published in the Transfer Notice.
+However, the Transfer Notice does not encompass all products issued by GSW and publicly offered in The Netherlands, Belgium and/or France.

 When will the transfer take place?